SHAFNehal/EAGL-GS/README.md

   <span style="vertical-align: middle;">Figure: Proposed EAGL Algorithm for summarizing a directed probabilistic graphical model based an available dataset.</span>
 </p>

+## Using the code:

+A Jupyter notebook named "<a href="https://github.com/SHAFNehal/EAGL-GS/blob/master/Example_GraphSummarization.ipynb">Example_GraphSummarization.ipynb</a>" is provided for step by step guide to use the "EAGL" library for summarizing graphs.
+For the using the code directly from python IDE please use the file "<a href="https://github.com/SHAFNehal/EAGL-GS/blob/master/Code/Example_GraphSummarization.py">Example_GraphSummarization.py</a>" provided in the "<a href="https://github.com/SHAFNehal/EAGL-GS/tree/master/Code"> Code </a>" folder.

-## Enter the following to reproduce the results:
+## Enter the following when prompt to reproduce the results:
 ### Setup 1: Single edge reduction (Method='False')
 <ul>
 <li>Enter if tree connection to be maintained (True or False): True</li>